 It’s at this stage you might consider contacting your local estate agents to find out what your home is worth if you did decide to sell.
 Armed with all this information can make it easier to work out which locations you could afford to live in and start looking at properties in that area.

-Start a property search and see what is available to give you an idea of what your budget gets you.
-If you are thinking about renting in a retirement community do a property search on our site here.
+Start a property search for a retirement community and see what is available to give you an idea of what your budget gets you.
+If you are thinking about renting in a retirement community, search for a retirement rental property.
 We list properties from the cheapest first so you may wish to start with this list, looking at what is available across the UK or perhaps narrow the search criteria to your preferred location.

 If you don’t see anything in the areas you are interested in, why not give our team a call and register your interest?
 We have new properties coming on all the time and our friendly team can let know when properties come up that we think you might like.

 So this is just a few pointers on how to get started if you are thinking about downsizing and renting.
 If you are a little further along in your plans to move you may wish to read our Downsizing – top tips to take the headache out of moving blog for some handy hints on downsizing!